SOME LIKE IT HOT — WITH A LAVENDER RINSE

-It was the opening weekend of Larry Clark’s “Kids,” which was screening at only two U.S. theaters — both in New York.
+It was the opening weekend of Larry Clark’s urban nightmare, “Kids,” which was screening at only two U.S. theaters — both in New York.

 I rollerbladed to Quentin’s apartment, and he greeted me in a seersucker suit with his lavender ponytail tucked beneath a raffia-straw brimmed hat.
 His cheeks were evenly powdered, and his lips were blushed with a smear of plum.

 In search of a postbox, Quentin jaywalked without bothering to look at oncoming traffic.
-Pissed-off drivers honked their horns and came to a screeching halt.
-He was nearly run over with me chasing after him.
+Pissed-off drivers honked horns and screeched to halts.
+Quentin was nearly run over with me chasing after him.

 I wanted to tackle him and slap his face.

-Outside the theater, Quentin introduced me to an acquaintance who snapped our portrait.
+Outside the theater, Quentin introduced me to an acquaintance, who snapped our portrait.
 Then we all escorted Quentin back to his apartment.